n.. SPDX-License-Identifier: MIT

 • nvcc

 A recent version of any supported compiler can be selected as the CMAKE_<LANG>_COMPILER via command line.
 The correct compile options will be populated (as in the ones defined in the corresponding .cmake files in this repository).
-Note that the C and CXX compiler vendors should always match, in order to avoid strange build issues.
+Note that the C and CXX compiler vendors should always match, in order to avoid strange build issues (LIBRA warns if they don’t).

 Important